Updated: April 2025

 CORENA works with a wide range of non profits, providing technical advice and interest free loans to fund solar panels, energy efficiency and other initiatives in order to help organisations reduce carbon emissions and save on their energy costs.

-CORENA hasn’t often loaned to battery projects in the past as it is usually difficult for them to pay for themselves.
-However, as power prices increase they are becoming increasingly viable for many organisations particularly those with evening operating hours and “time of use” or “demand” tariffs.
-One example is our project with Capri Theatre.
-They use a significant amount of their electricity in the evening and their particular electricity tariff allows them to save money with a battery as it allows them to avoid purchasing power at this high demand time when it is most expensive.
+CORENA initially didn’t often loan to battery projects as it was usually difficult for them to pay for themselves.
+However, as power prices increase we will now model the returns for a battery as well and they are becoming increasingly viable for many not for profit organisations particularly those with evening operating hours and “time of use” or “demand” tariffs when the returns are combined with their solar systems.
+Some examples include our projects with Capri Theatre, the Northern Agricultural Catchments Council, City of Sydney Basketball and Youth Options.
+They use a significant amount of their electricity in the evening, have the ability to install excess solar to charge the battery and are able to cycle the battery often, therefore using it to its full capacity.
+Their particular electricity tariff may also allow them to save money with a battery as it allows them to avoid purchasing power at this high demand time when it is most expensive.

 CORENA also considers the level of carbon emission reductions from projects.
 Batteries don’t reduce carbon emissions on their own.
 However with the increasing uptake of renewables in many states, batteries now allow for abundant solar electricity to be “soaked up” in the middle of the day, reducing the use of power from the grid in evening peak times, playing a part in allowing for greater uptake of renewable energy and decarbonising the grid as a whole.

-With one of our key projects now including battery technology, we’ve put together this guide about the different kinds of solar batteries available and why, when and how to use them effectively.
+With many of our projects now including battery technology, we’ve put together this guide about the different kinds of solar batteries available and why, when and how to use them effectively.

 Types of Solar Batteries